Do Large Language Models know what humans know?: Results

 \subsection{Analysis of Large Language Model Behavior}

-In a pre-registered analysis (\url{https://osf.io/agqwv/}), nested model comparisons determined whether GPT-3 Log-Odds changed as a function of factors such as Knowledge State (False Belief vs. True Belief).\footnote{Code and data are available on OSF \url{https://osf.io/hu865/} and GitHub \url{https://github.com/UCSD-Language-and-Cognition-Lab/nlm-fb}} A linear mixed effects model predicting Log-Odds was significantly improved by the addition of Knowledge State [$\chi^2(1) = 20.813, p < .001$], even accounting for other covariates (e.g., First Mention, Recent Mention, and Knowledge Cue).
-Log-Odds was lower in the True Belief condition, reflecting the correct prediction that characters should be more likely to look in the End Location if they are aware that the object was moved (see Figure \ref{fig:log_odds}).
+In a pre-registered analysis, nested model comparisons determined whether GPT-3 Log-Odds changed as a function of factors such as Knowledge State (False Belief vs. True Belief).\footnote{Pre-registration (\url{https://osf.io/agqwv?view_only=756429f079e24a03b3a94c5b74732e85}), code, and data (\url{https://osf.io/hu865/?view_only=bf7cc45c77714069b02d332123d684e7}) are on OSF.} We constructed a linear mixed effects model with Log-Odds as a dependent variable; fixed effects of Knowledge State, Knowledge Cue, First Mention, and Recent Mention; along with by-item random slopes for the effect of Knowledge State (and random intercepts for items).
+This full model exhibited better fit than a model excluding only Knowledge State [$\chi^2(1) = 18.6, p < .001$], but still preserving the other covariates (e.g., First Mention, Recent Mention, and Knowledge Cue).
+Log-Odds were lower in the True Belief condition, reflecting the correct prediction that characters should be more likely to look in the End Location if they are aware that the object was moved (see Figure \ref{fig:log_odds}).
 Critically, this main effect of Knowledge State indicates that GPT-3 is sensitive to the manipulation of a character's beliefs about where an object is located.
-However, we note that despite this sensitivity, the model's raw accuracy when predicting the most probable out of the Start and End locations was only 61\%, suggesting that the model may not be attaining human-level sensitivity to implied knowledge states.
+The model's raw accuracy when predicting the most probable out of the Start and End locations was 74.5\%.